Wildlife Tracking Class

 Our wildlife tracking class gives you the opportunity to study the art of trailing in one of the northwest's finest tracking environments, the wilderness of north Idaho!

 - !Ngate Xgamxebe, traditional San Bushman

 During this weekend, you'll discover how tracking is the original, multi-disciplinary, and multi-sensory way in which human beings have evolved to observe patterns and make sense out of the world.

 This class will focus on the fundamental skills for following a fresh trail with the intention of catching up to the animal.
 We will learn first-hand, from the animals, through the act of trailing them.
 We'll spend time learning:

 - Seeing Tracks Ahead in the Distance

 - Track Aging Methods

-Participants will learn a collection of skills for furthering their own naturalist and tracking studies, along with exciting, timeless experiences of trailing animals through the sand!
+Participants will learn a collection of skills for furthering their own naturalist and tracking studies, along with exciting, timeless experiences of trailing animals across the landscape.